Things take time.

 It’s something we might have forgotten.
 We live in a fast paced world and we have many platforms from which we can get instant gratification.
 And that’s very satisfying and very addictive.
 So much so, that when we are faced with real life, where things usually don’t happen immediately, we are tempted to give up or assume it won’t work out, or that we are on the wrong path, or that maybe we weren’t good enough anyway.
 And then we feel rejected and then, we give up.

-The ability to delay gratification or self-control, will impact our future success and opportunity for growth.
-It is greatly discomforting of course, not to get the “reward” right away – but it is a muscle that we can train.
+The ability to delay gratification and to practice a healthy level of self-control will impact our future success and opportunity for growth.
+It may feel greatly discomforting of course, not to get the “reward” right away – but it is a muscle that we can train.

-Learning how to delay impulse for immediate pleasure in favour for long-term satisfaction is what is needed for long-term growth.
+Learning how to delay impulse for immediate pleasure in favour for long-term satisfaction is what is needed for long-term growth and for healthy relationships.
 It also teaches us to be more attuned to the cycles of the land and accepting ourselves more fully; we realize that things take time and we shouldn’t be so hard on ourselves.
-We also learn to turn our focus inwards and align more truly to our intentions, versus doing things just to get validation or gratification from the outside.
-Ultimately, we settle into ourselves and become more fulfilled, emotionally and spiritually.
+We also learn to turn our focus inwards and align more truly to our intentions, versus just doing things to get validation or gratification from the outside.
+Ultimately, we settle into ourselves and become more fulfilled emotionally and spiritually.
 And we learn to trust ourselves.

 Trust is the key for both delayed gratification and successful relationships.

 Relationships rely on trust, and effective communication is the major component in relationships, and we need trust to have effective communication.
-Withholding the impulse to throw tantrums, react in anger and give each other space during “conflicts” are vital.
-The temptation to be instantly gratified, robs us of the ability to build something of value, and long-lasting potential.
+Withholding the impulse to throw tantrums, react in anger, and to have the ability and emotional maturity to give each other space during conflicts are vital.
+The temptation to be instantly gratified robs us of the ability to build something of value, and long-lasting potential.
 All relationships follow cycles of harmony, disharmony, and repair.
-And we will always be faced with challenges and/or disagreements.
+And we will always be faced with challenges, misunderstandings and disagreements.
 The temptation to be instantly satisfied will push us towards wanting a solution, right now!
 Pay attention to me, right now!
+I want this, right now!
 And then things escalate.